By Justine Hu and Finch Fulton

 “If…a truck driver doesn’t actually know when, in a seven-hour window, is the right time to hit the port gate of the warehouse, that has consequences in terms of shipping times, business costs, and very importantly, right now, in terms of battling inflation and prices people are paying,” said Transportation Secretary Pete Buttigieg.

 Along with expected changes to driver overtime pay rules (see our previous blog post, Upcoming Driver Pay Changes Will Reshape the Trucking Industry and Locomation Customers Will Be Ready), the new freight data requirements—if they do become mandatory—will create costly headaches for truckload carriers and shippers.
-These moves, which could lead to a greater understanding of how much carrier and driver time is wasted waiting for cargo to be loaded and unloaded, as well as shippers being responsible for paying drivers by the hour.
+These moves could lead to a greater understanding of how much carrier and driver time is wasted waiting for cargo to be loaded and unloaded, as well as shippers being responsible for paying drivers by the hour.

 As with the new driver pay requirements, Locomation’s customers will find themselves heavily advantaged to handle these new standards because such information will already be collected and made available as part of our Digital Transportation System (DTS).